mjwhite316/homework/Week_16_homework_Matt_White.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:

+  Karl Fitzgerald

 - How can this information be helpful to an attacker:

+  An attacker can try to compromise the CEO for whaling, or impersonate them in phishing attacks.

 #### Step 2: DNS and Domain Discovery